ogonkov/nunjucks-loader/README.md

 It also adds each found template as dependency for template that need it, so bundle get rebuild in watch mode only when required.

+### Asynchronous support

+When loader found async filter in template dependencies, it returns `Promise`, instead of render result.

 ## Options
 Loader supports limited number of [Nunjuncks options][nunjucks-docs-configure].
 It's doesn't support `watch` (we use `webpack` own dependencies watch),